 As a development stage enterprise, the Company's primary efforts are devoted to conducting research and development for the treatment of CNS diseases.
 The Company has experienced net losses and negative cash flows from operations since inception and expects these conditions to continue for the foreseeable future.
 In addition, although the Company has approximately \$900,000 of working capital at December 31, 2012, the Company will require additional financing to fund future operations as it is expected that cash to be used in operations will increase significantly over the next several years.
-The Company intends to raise additional capital to complete the development and commercialization of its current product candidates through equity or debt financing; however the Company does not have any commitments or definitive or binding arrangements for such funds.
-There can be no assurance that such funds, if available at all, can be obtained on terms reasonable to the Company.
-If the Company is unsuccessful in raising additional capital it will need to reduce costs and operations substantially.
 Further, the Company does not have any commercial products available for sale and has not generated revenues and there is no assurance that if approval of their products is received that the Company will be able to generate cash flow to fund operations.
 In addition, there can be no assurance that the Company's research and development will be successfully completed or that any product will be approved or commercially viable.